IjzerenHein/famous-flex/README.md

 - Smoothly animates renderables between layouts (using physics)
 - Makes it easy to layout renderables (without having to create lots of modifiers)
-- Is shiped with various commonly used layouts
+- Is shipped with various commonly used layouts
 - Allows you to easily create custom layouts and layout-helpers
 - Is very good at creating responsive designs